farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 >
 > `Supporting details` can be upgraded or downgraded based on filling the `progress` and `danger` clocks, respectively.
 The `danger` clock might be filled as a consequence, while the `progress` clock is filled each milestone and as the result of `long-term projects`.
 Ticks on the `progress` clock can be burned as momentum on a one-for-one basis.

+# Threat Level Extra | Extras

+**An alternate way to think adversity in Charge**

+\- By othelarian

+---

+Sometimes, ennemies are so powerful they have a direct effect over characters, hindering their abilityto fight back.

+Threat Level is an extra about adversity and how it can affect the character's dice rolls.

+## What is a Threat Level?

+While adversity doesn't affect directly the character, it's ok to use position and effect.
+But when it has an impact, it can be less obvious on how to deal with it and make it count mechanically speaking.

+`Threat Level` is a way to represent this.

+It takes the form of a value associated with the adversity.
+The higher the value, the most threatening it is.

+## How to define a Threat Level?

+A Threat Level has two main components:

+* A defined source of the `Threat Level`
+* A value associated with the source

+The source must be clearly identify and describe to let no room for player's interpretation.
+Also, the source must define how it generates the `Threat Level`.

+> #### Threat Level example: the mist
+>
+> The `mist` wrap the characters in its moisty texture, overwhelming every move, hindering the perception, blunting the dexterity.
+> A heavy `mist` is a simple threat, with a value of 1, just enough to slightly deter characters.
+> A poisonous `mist` can be lethal, and more than just hindering the senses the protection needed to survive it is a reason by itself to rise the `Threat Level` to 2.

+> #### Threat Level example: the hexer
+>
+> More than a simple witcher, the `hexer` is a real issue for a group of intrepid adventurer, plaguing them with hexes, slowing them.
+> The `hexer`'s spells are typically `Threat Level` applied to a single character or to the entire group, depending on the `hexer`'s power.

+### Is there a limit to the Threat Level value?

+Depends on the group, but a good range would be between 1 and 3.
+Keep in mind that a higher value means a greater chance to totally cancel character's roll, and so make them fail really hard.

+## Rolling with the Threat Dice

+Now that the `Threat Level` is clearly defined, what to do with its value?

+Well, it's easy: when a player make a roll, and if the threat is applicable to the roll (like perception with the mist), the player also roll the number of dice equal to the `Threat Level` value in the same time.

+Let's call the character's dice pool the character's dice, and the dice roll for the `Threat Level` the threat dice.

+Now, it's a bit tricky: each threat dice cancel a character's **dice of the same value**.

+A little example?

+> #### first roll case
+>
+> The character as a character's dice of 2, and the `Threat Level` has a value of 3.
+>
+> Then, the player rolls character's dice and get 3 and 5.
+> In the same time, they rolls threat dice and get 2, 3 and 6.
+> The 3 on character's roll is cancel.
+>
+> The result is 5.

+> #### second roll case
+>
+> Same situation, but the player rolls 2, 3 and 5 on threat dice.
+Then both 3 and 5 are canceled.
+>
+> The result is 0, a critical fail!

+## Tune it to make it deadlier

+A first dial to turn the extra a bit harsher for the players, on a 6 on a threat dice, the 6 automatically cancel one character's die, no matter its value, and the higher.

+> #### first roll case, with this dial
+>
+> With the threat dice result 2, 3 and 6, the 6 cancel the 5 (the highest die of the character's dice pool).
+>
+> The result is 2.

+And it's possible to be harsher than this by canceling every character's dice that are equal **or inferior** to the threat dice.

+> #### harsher than the rest
+>
+> Same situation, with 2 character's dice and 3 threat dice.
+> The player rolls on character's dice 3 and 5.
+The result on the threat are 2, 4 and 6.
+The 6 cancels the 5, and the 4 cancels the 3.
+>
+> The result is 2.

+## Credits

+This extra is a direct inspiration of Neon City Overdrive.

 # Making a Compelling Campaign | Preparing the Game